circobit/udacity-devops-practice/README.md

 # How to run the Cloudformation commands

-In order to facilitate the Cloudformation deployment/update commands, I added two files:
+In order to facilitate the Cloudformation deployment/update/delete commands, I added files:

 - cloudformation/0-helpers/create.sh
 - cloudformation/0-helpers/update.sh